The Waldorf School of Mendocino County - Marketing & Development Director

 The results tell the story:

-• 92% fundraising goal achievement — exceeding targets through strategic campaigns that resonated with our community
+• 192% fundraising achievement — exceeding goals through strategic campaigns that resonated with our community

 • 27% increase in enrollment — bringing new families into the school